-To stay agile and successfully navigate the January claims drop, it is imperative that brands have the ability to make updates to their copay program quickly.
+To stay agile and successfully navigate the January claims drop, it is imperative that brands have the ability to make updates to their copay assistance programs quickly.
 Truveris’ account management and data science team optimize copay program business rules multiple times throughout the year to adapt to deductible shifts and other market dynamics.
 With this approach, brands have successfully mitigated the January claims drop by implementing a more generous copay offer at the beginning of the year, and modifying the benefit later in the year.
 Some brands have used this approach to craft personalized offers that in fact drove increases to claims made in January.

 2. Offer patients a 90-day supply – before the start of the year